yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 The central lesson is that **a safeguard is only useful if it protects the actual path through which the system operates**.
 RLS on a service-role write path is not a safeguard.
 A schema-only dump is not a backup.
 A prompt saying that decisions are important does not make the model a reliable source of immutable decisions.

 This session also reinforced a broader principle from the rest of the project: when the cost of being wrong is high, automation should stop and require a human to confirm the information.

+# 2026-08-26 — Two days on the wrong problem

+## The session

+Two more days on the WhatsApp automation, and it is still not finished.
+Four parts out of five now work — a conversation pasted into a form becomes tasks in the database, and the first real run pulled nine of them out of a day of messages without inventing anything.
+But the documents it is meant to write are still not connected, and the notification part has not been started.

+Most of those two days went into failures that reported success: every step green while the database stayed empty.
+The worst of them was a security mechanism I had built, and then spent two evenings debugging, because a note I had written myself claimed the tool had no built-in authentication.
+It has three.

+But the bugs are not what I got wrong.

+I chose to work on this automation instead of finishing what the platform actually needs: its security, its design, and making sure the whole thing is smooth to use.

+I still think the automation is a good idea, and I am not walking that back.
+People often stop contributing simply because they do not know what is left to do.
+Having every task visible at all times — who is on what, and which ones are free for anyone to pick up — will make the whole association run better.
+The problem is not the idea.
+It is when I chose to build it.

+And I do not have unlimited time in which to be wrong.
+I am on the Pro plan, and I reach the weekly limit one to four days before it resets, nearly every week.
+The tier above costs €100 a month, which the association does not have and neither do I. So this is not a temporary annoyance I can spend my way out of: I get four or five days of building a week, not seven, and I spent them on the wrong thing.

+Two obstacles moved, though, and neither the way we planned.

+We will not get the list of incoming students.
+It only exists the day before term starts, and the obstacle is the administration, not the teachers.
+But the same conversation opened a better route: summer assignments are published on the national admissions platform, which every incoming student already visits, and we can add our link there.
+It also fits a decision we made earlier — never accept a file of personal contact details from the school.
+We do not go and collect people; we make ourselves findable.

+And our welcome event has to move to the first week of September.
+It was built for the window when everyone is still home; a week later most alumni are back at their schools, and realistically only those near Paris will come.
+We kept the event and lost part of its audience.

+## Lessons learned

+**A good idea built at the wrong time is still a mistake.** I stand by the automation itself.
+But sequencing is a decision too, and I made it badly: I picked the problem I found most interesting over the one that was blocking everyone else.

+**A capped budget of hours is a design constraint.** Running out of tooling several days early is not a scheduling annoyance — it is the thing that should decide what I open on Monday morning.

+**Check a constraint before building around it.** One wrong sentence in my own notes cost two evenings, spent defending against a problem that did not exist.